papatangosierra/susurrus/README.md

-# Untitled Timer App
+# Susurrus

-Untitled Timer App is a multiplayer countdown timer.
+Susurrus is a multiplayer countdown timer.
 It's designed to be a simple, low-friction tool that embodies some aspects of the [body doubling](https://en.wikipedia.org/wiki/Body_doubling) approach to doing work.

-When you visit the base Untitled Timer App site, it immediately creates a new webpage for your timer and redirects you to the address for that page.
+When you visit the base Susurrus site, it immediately creates a new webpage for your timer and redirects you to the address for that page.
 The page is ephemeral and exists for only as long as you are using it.

 The page’s URL functions as the invitation to join the timer.
 To invite someone to join, just send them the URL of your timer’s page.

-Untitled Timer App requires no signup or login information.
+Susurrus requires no signup or login information.
 Upon connecting, each user gets a randomly generated name that lasts only as long as they are viewing the timer.

 Only a timer's owner can start, reset, and edit the timer.
 A timer's owner is initially set to the first user to join the timer.
 If the owner leaves the timer while other users are still present, owner status will be given to one of the remaining users.